GICSAFePhD/RailML/Layouts/Readme.md

 | R_18 |  T04  |  S27  | - | - | - | ne04 |
 | R_19 |  T06  |  S31  | - | - | - | ne05 |
 | R_20 |  T08  |  S35  | - | - | - | ne08 |

+Routes 1 to 16 are the same in both interlocking tables, but RNA considers a departure signal is necessary close to buffer stops to allow trains to start moving.
+This authority could be delegated on signals S23,S31,S27 and S35 but they are far away their respective buffer stops.
+This extra four signals add four more routes to move the train from each buffer stop prior to every switch.
+It does not affect safety but it adds an extra step before a critical action, increasing safety.

 # Example_5